 There is no black and white answer to this question.
 Typically this is worked out by agreement.

-A number of factors come into play including whether there are children, any difference in income between partners and practical arrangements (eg. alternative accommodation options).
+Many factors come into play including whether there are children, any difference in income between partners and practical arrangements (e.g. alternative accommodation options).

 If you’re unable to agree and staying in the same house is untenable, you should obtain legal advice about your options.

 What financial support can I receive/do I need to provide?